Last updated on June 4th, 2019 at 10:28 am

 The definition of opiates singles them out from other opioids.
 The term opiate refers to substances derived from the opium poppy.
 They are natural and not made in a lab, unlike other drugs, which are synthetic.

-What drugs are opiates?
+Which drugs are opiates?

 There are only a few natural opiates.
 These include: